 However, the highlight of his life was the many years he played fiddle alongside his wife Sharon as she played the guitar and sang.
 They played in a band together for many years, traveling around, playing in clubs.
 His whole family always enjoyed listening to the two of them play together.
 They have recorded 2 albums together.
 One of the last times they played together was at their granddaughter Randi Marie’s wedding in 2017.
 Stan stood by his love a third time as she fought cancer one final time before passing away on December 23, 2018.

 Stan was preceded in death by his loving wife Sharon, his parents Charles and Gretchen.
-His in-laws Fred and Bessie Campbell, sister-in-law Nancy Campbell, and two brother-in-laws Robert Campbell and Fred Campbell Jr.
+His in-laws Fred and Bessie Campbell, sister-in-law Nancy Campbell, and three brother-in-laws Robert Campbell, Bob Hemenway and Fred Campbell Jr.

 Visitation will be held on Thursday, September 25, 2025, with the family receiving friends from 4:00 p.m. to 6:00 p.m. at Stevenson and Sons Funeral Home.
 Funeral Service will be held on Friday, September 26, 2025, at 2:00 p.m. at Stevenson and Sons Funeral Home.
 Interment with full military honors will follow in the Eastern Montana Veterans State Cemetery.
 Condolences may be sent to the family by visiting: www.stevensonandsons.com.

-Should friends desire, memorials in Stan’s honor may be made to: The Glendive Medical Center Foundation (Hospice) 202 Prospect Drive, Glendive, Montana 59330 or to the charity of your choice.
+Should friends desire, memorials in Stan’s honor may be made to: The Glendive Medical Center Foundation (Hospice) 202 Prospect Drive, Glendive, Montana 59330 or The Veterans Affairs Volunteer Services 2000 Montana Avenue, Glendive, Montana 59330.

 Service Schedule